 Effective for the 2018/2019 and subsequent Delivery Years, all Generation Capacity Resources are subject to the CP must offer requirement, with the exception of Intermittent Resources and Capacity Storage Resources which are categorically exempt from the CP must offer requirement.
 Capacity Storage Resources include hydroelectric, flywheel and battery storage.
-Intermittent Resources include wind, solar, landfill gas, run of river hydroelectric, and other renewable resources.
+Intermittent Resources include wind, solar, landfill gas,

+&lt;sup>31 "PJM Manual 18: PJM Capacity Market," Rev. 40 (Feb.
+22, 2018) at 19. run of river hydroelectric, and other renewable resources.
 Exceptions to the CP must offer requirement may be requested by demonstrating that the Generation Capacity Resource is physically incapable of satisfying the requirements of a CP Resource.
 In addition, PJM, considering advice and recommendation from the MMU, may reject eligibility of a resource to offer as CP.